amalF/ML-notes/notes/world_discovery_models.md

 progress is done to gather new information about the world.

 ## Takeawyas
-* A end-to-end algorithm for discovery is proposed,
+* A end-to-end algorithm for discovery is proposed for partially observed and noisy environments,
 * The proposed pipeline overcomes the white noise issues faced by other information-seeking methods,
 * New intrinsic reward function is proposed to quantify the progress done in